emacs-mirror/emacs/mps/manual/source/glossary/o.rst

     out-of-band header

-        In some :term:`memory managers <memory manager>`, each :term:`allocated <allocate>` :term:`block` has additional
+        In some :term:`memory managers`, each :term:`allocated`
-        information (such as the size of the block or a :term:`tag`) stored in a separate block; this is called *an out-of-band header*.
+        :term:`block` has additional information (such as the size of the block or a :term:`tag`) stored in a separate block; this is called *an out-of-band header*.

         .. opposite:: :term:`in-band header`.

     overcommit

-        In some circumstances, although a range of :term:`virtual addresses <virtual address>` has been :term:`mapped` as far as the user program is concerned, the :term:`physical storage` might not be allocated until it is accessed.
+        In some circumstances, although a range of :term:`virtual addresses` has been :term:`mapped` as far as the user program is concerned, the :term:`physical storage` might not be allocated until it is accessed.
 This is called *overcommitting*.

         Overcommitting shares :term:`swap space` resources more
-        flexibly, especially when crude :term:`suballocators
+        flexibly, especially when crude :term:`suballocators` are
-        <suballocator>` are involved, but it can lead to an
-        out-of-resource error during a :term:`memory (2)` access; few environments deal with this situation gracefully.
+        involved, but it can lead to an out-of-resource error during a :term:`memory (2)` access; few environments deal with this situation gracefully.

         Unix systems such as IRIX and AIX can do this on :term:`sbrk` and :term:`mmap` calls.